 The novelty of such robots is bound to delight guests, but by allowing robots to take over a role traditionally held by humans, guests can have their requests filled faster.
 There’s a bonus for hotels as well: it can help reduce resource-related costs, as it allows hotel staff to focus on more important tasks while the robots do the grunt work.
 That said, hotels must remember to balance bot technology with genuine service.
 Robots cannot completely replace the role of humans in the guest experience!

 According to research from Pew Internet, text messaging is the most widely used feature or app on the smartphone, with 97 percent of smartphone owners using it at least once per week.
-Millennials in particular are more likely to text than call — in the span of two years, voice communication by Millennials dropped by 300 minutes, while the volume of texts doubled during the same period.
+Millennials in particular are more likely to text than call — According to Forbes in the span of two years, voice communication by Millennials dropped by 300 minutes, while the volume of texts doubled during the same period.

 Perhaps most relevant to hotels: research from the Cornell Center for Hospitality Research determined that approximately one-third of hotel guests would like to use text messaging to request an amenity from the front desk.
 And as Millennials become the largest demographic in the workforce, this number will only rise.